renehiemstra/Cosm/README.md

 `Cosm` and its associated command-line-interface `cosm`, is a package manager and integrated package registry.
 For now we support [Lua]() and embedded languages such as [Terra]() and soon [Regent]().
 However, the idea is to provide a general framework to support any language in the pursuit of package management.

 The design of `Cosm` is based on the following ideas
 * [Minimal version selection](https://research.swtch.com/vgo-mvs), leading to 100% reproducible builds without the need for a lockfile or pkg manifest that store the entire dependency tree.
-Instead, the dependency tree is evaluated just in time based on a simple criterion.
+* Clear division of: (1) a language agnostic core functionality for package management, and (2) a language/build system specific top-layer that is extensible.
 * Integrated tools for package registries, allowing both publicly and privately hosted package registries, using the same interface.
 * A local depot directory (.cosm) that locally hosts registry and package data and interacts with remotes when required.
 * A command-line-interface that is easy and feels like `git`.

-Some of these ideas have been drawn from my experiences with the Julia package manager and registry, and the excellent set of [blog posts](https://research.swtch.com/vgo) from Ross Cox on package management in Go.
+Some of these ideas have been drawn from my experiences with the [Julia package manager](https://pkgdocs.julialang.org/v1/) and the excellent set of [blog posts](https://research.swtch.com/vgo) from Ross Cox on package management in Go.
+Compared to the Julia Pkg manager, `cosm` naturally features reproducible builds without the need for a package manifest file.
+Instead, the dependency tree is evaluated just in time based on a simple criterion.
+The result is a relatively simple core design that is language agnostic.
+Specific Language or build system support can be added via simple plugins.

-`Cosm` depends currently on [Lua]() and bash.
+Currently, `Cosm` depends on [Lua]() and bash.

 ## Instalation
 Simply download and run the `install.sh` script.
-Try the following to check that instalation was successful
+Try the following to check that calling `cosm` is successful
 ```
 cosm --version
 ```